 AWS Direct Connect is one of those AWS services that everybody knows about but not too many people use.
+Learn more about your options here.
 I’ve recently been involved in the set up of a redundant AWS Direct Connect link.
 To assist others considering doing the same, I’m sharing what I’ve learned.

 This is big.

 Within an AWS availability zone, and between availability zones in the same region, EC2 instances use jumbo frames.
 However, jumbo frames are not supported on AWS Direct Connect links, so you will be limited to a maximum MTU of 1500.
 You may wish to consider the implications of this before you consider using AWS Direct Connect.

 Update: as of Nov 2018, Jumbo Frames are now supported on AWS Direct Connect!